PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 | ...  | ... | ...  | ...  | ...  |
 | 2570 | NONSENSE MEDIATED DECAY (NMD) | 110  | 0.09057227 | 0.2507572 |

-Even with more stringent criteria ($$\text{p-value} \leq 0.01$$), GSEA identified over a 1 000 enriched gene sets.
-So it seems that we may have simply kicked that can down the road by trading a long list of genes into a similarly long list of pathways.
+This number of gene sets is on the order of our original gene list.
+Applying more stringent significance criteria ($$\text{p-value} \leq 0.01$$) to gene sets would reduce this total number to about a 1 000.
+So it seems that we may have simply kicked that can by trading a long list of genes for a lengthy list of pathways and gene sets.

-### Data reduction: Dealing with redundancy
+### Solution: Data reduction

-Ideally, we want a simple way to reduce the size or 'dimensionality' of the output from GSEA while trying to maintain as best we can the amount of useful *information* therein.
+Ideally, we want a simple way to reduce the size or 'dimensionality' of the output from GSEA (or any other enrichment analysis) while retaining, as best we can, the amount of useful and meaningful *information*.

 #### Hierachical gene sets

-For gene sets organized in a hierarchical manner, we can deal with this in two ways.
-Modify gene sets:  Can merge gene sets.
-Take advantage of the hierarchical structure of the gene sets to merge them into single clusters.
-Not relevant to those without a defined hierarchy such as pathways or transcriptional regulator target genes.
-Modify tests.
+Some gene sets are organized in a hierarchical manner, namely those arising from the [Gene Ontology](http://geneontology.org/).
+In this case, one data reduction strategy is to simply merge gene sets into single clusters.
+However, this approach clearly does not apply to gene sets not without a defined hierarchy such as pathways or transcriptional regulator target genes.

+An alternative approach is to modify the statistical tests.
 Altered tests exist to deal with redundancy. *Ontologizer*.
 Parent-child approach to determine enrichment with respect to a parent set rather than the observed experiments involving genes. *GOstats* does the reverse where children are tested and parents so as to not include children.

-#### Other gene sets

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive }